Sales enablement was supposed to make selling easier.

 What is sales enablement?

-Sales enablement is a holistic system of research, processes, training, content, and tools that provides salespeople with the support they need to close deals consistently.
+Sales enablement is a holistic system of research, processes, training, content, and tools that provides salespeople and revenue-generating teams with the support they need to close deals consistently.

 The goal of sales enablement is to simplify the complicated web of: